 A depression means the economy experiences a significant fall in output, higher unemployment and disruption to normal economic activity.
 It is a deep and prolonged form of a recession (negative economic growth)

-A mild recession, with a small fall in GPD (of say 1%) wouldn’t be considered a depression by economists.
+A mild recession, with a small fall in GDP (of say 1-3%) would not be considered a depression by economists.
 Though in everyday use, people may refer to the economic downturn as a depression.

 A depression would involve:

-- Very high levels of unemployment (In Great depression, unemployment often rose to 20% or more)
+- Very high levels of unemployment (In the great depression, unemployment often rose to 20% or more)

 - Deflation.
 This involves a fall in the general price level and is very rare.
 But, when prices do fall it usually causes a big fall in spending.

 Tejvan Pettinger, Oxford, UK. www.economicshelp.org 5 May 2020